JaimeVilches87/Code-Quiz/README.md

 ### This is a Star Wars quiz using HTML, CSS, and Javascript.

-This code was created with a huge amount of headaches, sleep-less nights, but most importantly a lot of FUN.
+This code was created with a great amount of sweat, sleep-less nights, but most importantly a lot of FUN.

 Desktop screen-shot: